tengcharmaine/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the `show` mechanism behaves at each step.

-Step 1: the user launches the application.
+Step 1: The user launches the application.
 The `AddressBook` will be initialized with the initial address book state.

 Step 2:

-- Scenario 1: The user executes `show T0123456A ...` to show the notes of the person in the address book with the unique identification number of `T0123456A`.
+- Scenario 1: The user executes `show T0123456A ...` to show the notes of the person in the address book with the unique IC number of `T0123456A`.
 The `show` command calls `ModelManager#setDisplayNote(Person person)`, causing the modified state of the address book after the `show T0123456A ...` command executes to be displayed.

-- Scenario 2: The user executes `show` to clear the notes of the person in `NotesDisplay` of the address book.
+- Scenario 2: The user executes `show` to clear the notes of the person in patient notes display of the address book.
   The `show` command calls `ModelManager#clear()`, causing the modified state of the address book after the `show` command executes to be displayed.

-The following sequence diagram illustrates how a `show` operation goes through the `Logic` component and sets the Patient Note Display.
+The following sequence diagram illustrates how a `show` operation goes through the `Logic` component and sets the patient notes display.

 <puml src="diagrams/ShowSequenceDiagram.puml" alt="FindSequenceDiagram" />